dburriss/hannibal/README.md

 - [x] Basic flow from request to console report
 - [x] Timed<> Response
+- [ ] Mountebank docker
+- [ ] FAKE tasks
+- [ ] Mountebank helpers for testing
 - [ ] More assertions on response and timing
-- [ ] Mountebank helpers for testing
 - [ ] Spawned request workers for parallel calls (add workers to tactic)
 - [ ] Randomize
 - [ ] form and url binding
 - [ ] Markdown & CSV report and save
 - [ ] Expand Tactics with ramp-up until response time increase
+- [ ] Parser for custom DSL

+> Hannibal is a HTTP DSL focusing on defining HTTP testing in as natural a language as possible.
+Also it allows me to play in F# :)

-I am a HTTP DSL.
-Hannibal has 3 modules for different *Http* request/response, setup and execute a test *Plan*, and finally a module for executing *Reports* of the plan execution.
+It has 3 modules for different *Http* request/response, setup and execute a test *Plan*, and finally a module for executing *Reports* of the plan execution.

 ## Simple example with test plan and report